CloudCannon/rosey/docs/content/docs/_index.md

 +>> source.json
 {{< /tree >}}

-This `source.json` file contains all text that needs to be translated, based on the `data-rosey` attributes found on your site.
+This `source.json` file contains all text that needs to be translated.
 For the layout we tagged above, this will look like the following:

 ```json
 {